John A. Roebling II: Philanthropy

 Boulderwood is part of the Olcott Avenue Historic District, and Roebling was credited with creating work for needy locals during the Great Depression.
 In July 1941, the estate was given to Richard Archbold, a zoologist who used the site to create the Archbold Biological Station.
 A collection of 16,000 mineral samples, among them many type specimens, along with an endowment of $150,000, was contributed by Roebling to the Smithsonian Institution.
 The collection was described in the organization's annual report as including "practically every known mineral species".

 Death

 Roebling died at his Boulderwood estate in Bernardsville on February 2, 1952.
-He was survived by his son Donald, and by his second wife, Helen Price, who he had married in 1931.
+He was survived by his son Donald, and by his second wife, Helen Price, whom he had married in 1931.